teaching-on-testbeds/repro-DNS/docs/docker/tests/other-tests.md

+### Instructions measurement experiment - referral list length

 So far, our experiments used a referral response list with 1500 NS names per malicious query (i.e. the referral response delegates the resolution of attack0.home.lan. to 1500 different NS names).
 We can modify the malicious referral list size, e.g. 100, 500, 1000 records per malicious queries, and test the cost of a malicious query.

 To edit the file that generates the referral response, run:
 ```
 sudo nano /env/reproduction/genAttackers.py
 ```
 and change the range in line 6 (`for i in range(1500)`) to your desired value.
-Write out, exit the editor, and run
+Write out, exit the editor, and run:
 ```
 python /env/reproduction/genAttackers.py
 ```
-to run the updated script that generates the output file `attackerNameServers.txt` with the referral list.
+to execute the updated script that generates the output file `attackerNameServers.txt` with the referral list.
 Next run
 ```
 cp /env/nsd_attack/home.lan.forward.bak /env/nsd_attack/home.lan.forward
 sed -i '/ns2        IN     A    127.0.0.201/r attackerNameServers.txt' /env/nsd_attack/home.lan.forward